Community Health Education Resource Person

 We have performed research on the effectiveness of the CHERP training.
 Our CHERP-related research seeks to discover to what extent CHERP-trained CHWs are useful and functional in their communities.
 See our research publication about the CHERP training – “Evaluation of a community health worker training program in rural Appalachia, USA” – in the International Journal of Medicine.

 How to Become a CHERP-trained CHW

 What is a community health worker (CHW)?
 Are you interested in becoming a CHERP-trained CHW in your community?
 Trainings may be held at various locations throughout West Virginia and CHERP Level 1 and CHERP Level 2 are also available online.
 The training is open to all individuals 18 years of age and older, with no prior health care experience necessary.
 You must have at least a high school diploma, general equivalency degree (GED) or higher education to train as a CHERP.
 For participation in the online training, knowledge of basic computer skills is recommended.

 WVSOM's Community Health Education Resource Person (CHERP) CHW training curriculum addresses nationally identified skills and competencies recommended that will prepare participants to impact their community.
-Participants will need to attend the required number of training hours for in-person-offered CHERP classes and successfully pass the exam for each level.
-Currently, we offer Level I - Wellness and Level II - Health Promotion, with additional levels under development.
-Participants must complete Level I before moving to Level II.
+Participants will need to progress through each of the three consecutive levels offered online and successfully pass the exam for each level.
+Currently, Level 1 - Wellness and Level 2 - Health Promotion are live with Level 3 currently in a pilot phase.
 Upon successful completion of the training, each participant will receive a unique registry number and can opt to purchase a certificate of completion.